 What is a Private Business Loan?

-The Definition: A private business loan is any business financing provided by a non-bank or traditional business lending source.
-A private business loan comes from lenders that use all types of both personal and/or business collateral to secure their lending, including, but not limited to, business assets, personal assets, both personal and commercial real estate to secure their business lending interests.
-Private money lenders don’t typically require giving away a portion of your company’s equity in order to obtain financing.
+By definition, a private business loan is any business financing provided by a non-bank or traditional business lending source.
+The private business loan comes from lenders that use all types of collateral to secure their lending, including, but not limited to, business assets, personal assets, and commercial real estate to secure their business lending interests.

-As a small business owner, you are probably aware of various traditional business loan products like Bank business lines of credit and Small Business Administration (SBA) loans.
-You probably have also discovered some alternative business funding products as well, like short term business loans, invoice factoring, equipment leases or loans, as well as business and merchant cash advance.
-But, beneath all these common business financing products lies private money lenders — who are lending cash through loans to help small business owners.
-A private money lender has a lot of flexibility and attractive terms, however, they can be difficult to find.
+As a small business owner, you are probably aware of various traditional business loans like Bank loans, bank business lines of credit, and Small Business Administration (SBA) loans.
+You probably have also discovered some alternative business funding products as well, like short-term business loans, invoice factoring, equipment leases or loans, as well as business and merchant cash advances.
+But, beneath all these common financing products for businesses lies private money lenders — who are lending cash through different types of private loans to help small business owners.
+A private lender has a lot of flexibility and attractive terms, however, they can be difficult to find for financing.

-AdvancePoint Capital can provide private money to business owners that need it the most.
-As a private money lender, we’re here to offer alternative solutions to financing.
+AdvancePoint Capital can provide private lending to small businesses and borrowers that need it the most.
+As a private money lender for startup businesses, we’re here to offer alternative solutions to financing.

 What about those lending hard money?
-Well, a hard money lender may also invest private money to assist with financing a borrower.
-These lenders are hard money lenders that utilize assets, typically real estate, to secure loans.
-These are also considered a non-institutional private money lender or lenders that far outnumber more traditional sources.
-Real estate investors are primarily interested in a “fix and flip” model and will look for creative ways to get the funding they need.
+Well, a hard money lender may also invest private capital to assist with financing a borrower.
+These lenders are private lenders that utilize assets, typically real estate, to secure loans.
+These are also considered non-institutional private lenders or lenders that far outnumber more traditional sources.

 The Truth About Private Business Loans

-In the last ten years, with the advent of the financial technology revolution, a lot of well-established, and well-funded I might add, private and public companies have been successfully providing business loans to real estate investors and other small business owners.
-If not, we are a private lender and would be glad to assist you in learning about private lending and how it may be able to help you.
-As a private money lender, we’re able to take a different approach to offer capital.
+In the last ten years, with the advent of the financial technology revolution, a lot of well-established, and well-funded, private and public companies have been successfully providing loans to real estate investors and other small businesses.
+We would be glad to assist you in learning about private lending and how it may be able to help you.

-Since business lending is not regulated as much as the consumer end, hard money loans are initiated by individuals and small financial collectives or “family offices” that will take on greater risk than banks, credit unions, or alternative business lenders.
-These private money lenders have their own set of rules that usually entail a short-term loan or line of credit with higher costs than that of traditional business lending and secure both personal and business collateral.
+Since business lending is not regulated as much as the consumer end, private business loans and lines of credit are initiated by individuals and small financial collectives or “family offices” that will take on greater risk than banks, credit unions, or small business lenders.
+These private lenders for business loans have their own set of rules that usually entail a short-term loan or line of credit with higher costs than that of common business lending options and secure with collateral.

-Hard lending money is very popular with the property investor industry because they can use the collateral of real estate to secure hard money, which they love.
-This can serve as a type of private money lender experience, as it’s coming from a private lending source.
+Hard lending is very popular with businesses such as the property investor industry because they can use the collateral of real estate to secure private loans, which they love.
+This can serve as a type of private lender experience, as it’s coming from a private lending source.
 An investment property has a ton of value.
-It’s a hard asset that offers some real security against the money they are lending.
-For those looking for an alternative route, hard money lenders offer a sound solution through investment property and other hard money solutions.
+It’s a hard asset that offers some real security against the capital they are lending.
+For those looking for an alternative route, hard lenders offer a sound solution through investment property and other hard capital solutions.

 How Does Hard Money Lending Work?

-Business owners can discover hard money loans through alternative online lenders such as AdvancePoint Capital.
-Unlike traditional business loans, hard money loans are asset-based — which means that the asset acts a the collateral and will back the money loans, mitigating some risk.
-Typically, real estate investors will use commercial real estate as collateral for loans, and a hard money lender will provide financing that can then be used for a variety of purposes.
+Small businesses can discover hard funding through alternative online lenders such as AdvancePoint Capital.
+Unlike traditional loans, private loans are asset-based — which means that the asset acts as the collateral and will back the loans, mitigating some risk.
+Typically, real estate investors will use commercial real estate as collateral for loans, and a private business lender will provide financing that can then be used for a variety of purposes.
 For instance, real estate investors can use these loans to fix and flip housing, develop a rental property, or secure additional estate properties for commercial purposes.

-Payments: Monthly, Bi-weekly and in some case daily Monday through Friday
+Monthly, Bi-weekly, and in some cases daily Monday through Friday

-Credit Standards: All types of credit considered from Poor to Excellent.
+All types of credit are considered from Poor to Excellent.
 Business Credit requirements vary as well.

-- Cash Flow to stabilize business bank account
+- Cash Flow to stabilize operating bank account

 - Emergency Cash infusions due to extenuating circumstances